Make this easy 10 minute homemade BBQ sauce that is rich in smokey and spicy flavors for all your summer’s grilling needs.

 Even in April.

-This is my go-to BBQ sauce recipe because it’s super easy to make; it can be made in under 10 minutes with minimal mess.
+This is my go-to homemade BBQ sauce recipe because it’s super easy to make; it can be made in under 10 minutes with minimal mess.
 Better yet, this recipe begs to be seasoned just to your liking.
 A BBQ sauce customized just to you!

 A smokey, spicy, full bodied homemade BBQ sauce for any occasion!
 Believe me when I say, you’ll never have to buy store bought BBQ again.